 CONSERVE is focusing on two key regions, the Mid-Atlantic and Southwest, thereby highlighting two diverse climates that are in different stages of need for nontraditional irrigation.
 Specifically, the Mid-Atlantic is currently not experiencing serious water shortages, and the integration of new on-farm water treatment technologies at this time represents a proactive approach to climate change.
 In contrast, the Southwest region is experiencing severe water shortage crises, and thereby represents a need for reactive solutions to climate change.
 Through our innovative efforts, we will facilitate the adoption of transformative on‐farm treatment solutions that enable the safe use of nontraditional irrigation water on food crops and effectively reduce the nation’s agricultural water challenges that are exacerbated by climate change.

-CONSERVE'S First Annual Report
+CONSERVE'S Second Annual Achievements Report